Configuration

 - preserve

-Kaal.configuration.backendif one is already set - use
+Kaal.configuration.backendif one is already set - load

 redis:when you pass a redis client - use